J-Wachs/FileArchiveService/README.md

 Download the repo and open the demo project in Visual Studio.
 The repo is set up to store information about files in a JSON file.
 This is only for demo purpose for a single user.
 It will not work in a multiuser environment.
 Further, the demo project is configured to store the actual files in the folder 'C:\FileArchiveStorage'.
 You must create this folder before running the demo project.
 If the folder does not exist, an exception is thrown.
-Play about with the demo.
+Play around with the demo.

-Please note, that the demo project is prepared for using Data First with Entity Framework.
+Please note, that the demo project is prepared for using Data First with Entity Framework, should you wish the store information on a SQL server.

 ### Setting up your own project to use the File Archive service
 To use the File Archive service in your own projects, you must add the service project to your solution.
 Then you must